 This club also has weight ports and a strong steel shaft that is designed to eliminate club twisting in the hand.

-The club is versatile with 33, 34, and 35-inch length versions which should cater for all heights including ladies, seniors and men to tall golfers over 6 foot and petite players who can choose the shorter shaft.
+The club is versatile with 33, 34, and 35-inch length versions, which should cater to all heights, including ladies, seniors, and men to tall golfers over 6 feet and petite players who can choose the shorter shaft.

-- The flagship 2020 putter form TaylorMade incorpoating cutting edge technology.
+- The flagship 2023 putter from TaylorMade incorporates cutting-edge technology.